 Yes, disadvantages.
 You may be asking, “What is this wizardry you speak of?”.

 If that’s the case, you may be surprised to find out that, even in 2016, there are still some situations which may potentially deem online marketing as a disadvantage practice.
 If these situations apply to you, they should likely be equally considered as you evaluate the pros and cons of marketing your business on the internet.
+On a side note, if your objective is mortgage/real estate lead generation, there are not many disadvantages involved in online marketing.
+Its actually essential.

 Advantages of Online Marketing